 The AHIC is committed to sharing the most relevant equine resources with our members and the public interested in the industry.
 Here you will find the list of free resources, and our members have access to further resources via the membership portal.

-• Horse Venue Biosecurity Workbook
+Horse Venue Biosecurity checklist

 DeTafeed versions of TAFE NSW Equine Safety Manual (procedure) and Templates